-We tasted glasses of fresh red wine that had been harvest, pressed, and immediately put in wine barrels for sale.
+We tasted glasses of fresh red wine that had been harvested, pressed, and immediately put into wine barrels for sale.
 It was delicious and reminded me of the fresh sangria I made at home.

 The time flew by as we inhaled giant meatballs made of finely ground beef, egg, Italian bread, milk, Italian parsley, garlic, salt, pepper, olive oil and some Grana Padano cheese.
 Then, it is fried not baked.
-We slurped a tiny bit of Tuscan wine.
+We slurped tiny tastes of Tuscan wine.

 By the time we finished olives stuffed with meat, prosciutto and gorgonzola, pecorino and sottocularino, we were stuffed.
 However, those miniature glasses of wine didn’t seemed to complete the snack.

 We said goodbye to Francesco and the couple from Chicago.
 I did give him a tip.
 His enthusiasm was fetching, and his dimples were delightful.
 I still can’t say bacaro with conviction, and cicchetti is way beyond my pay grade.

 The next day through, Paul and I confidently made our way to the glass case in a bacaro and ordered three crostini a piece.
 A pair of young women watched us as we pointed and selected our snack.

 “Do you need to know what to do?”
 I asked.

 “Yes, would you help us?” they said visibly relieved.